(photo by Emily Bowling)

 In February 2015 she released a third album of 10 new songs, called ‘Country Girl’, produced by her husband Andy Hamill and featuring her band of excellent musicians.

-Tracks from the new album have been played on BBC Radio 2 by long-time supporters Jamie Cullum and Janice Long.
+Tracks from the album have been played on BBC Radio 2 by long-time supporters Jamie Cullum and Janice Long.

 She played the new songs live on The Robert Elms Show on BBC London, on World Update with Dan Damon on the BBC World Service, and on Johnny Coppin‘s Acoustic Show for BBC Gloucester.
 She also recorded 3 songs live for The Ayala Show for Irish TV.